SeanShubin/documentation/critical-thinking/with-geocentrism-example.md

 - Disciplined Curiosity
 - don't accept ignorance, push for discovery
 - don't accept ideas easily, do the work to verify them
+- judgmental, ideas are ranked against each other
 - methodological naturalism
     - great at discovering the rules of objective reality
     - vulnerable to intentional deception